saltism/dify-docs/en/development/models-integration/ollama.md

     Visit [https://ollama.com/download](https://ollama.com/download) to download the Ollama client for your system.

-2. Run Ollama and Chat with Llava
+2. Run Ollama and Chat with Llama3.2

     ```bash
-    ollama run llava
+    ollama run llama3.2
     ```

     After successful launch, Ollama starts an API service on local port 11434, which can be accessed at `http://localhost:11434`.